 Rumors of a reunion of the original Commodores began floating in 2008, fueled by statements made by Richie.
 Despite a number of false reports (some apparently started by former group members) the reunion has not happened.

-The Commodores have proven to be one of the most durable, enjoyable bands of the Soul Music world, and continue to win over audiences well into their fourth decade.
+The Commodores have proven to be one of the most durable, enjoyable bands of the Soul Music world, and continue to win over audiences well into their fifth decade.

 By Chris Rizik